aplteam/Tatin/docs/PublishingPackages.md

 User commands must have a user command script --- that's what makes them a user command.
 They can simply be installed as Tatin packages and the job is done.
 But there is a problem.

-The package might look similar to this:
+The package might look like this:

 ```
 MyUserCommand/